Delays by Fayetteville VA limited cancer patient’s chances, inspector general’s report says

 The Office of Inspector General was unable to determine whether the delays contributed to the patient's death, due to the aggressive nature of the cancer and complexity of treatments.

-The facility ear, nose, and throat provider referred the patient to a community hospital, because the facility does not offer the surgery, according to the report.
+The facility ear, nose, and throat provider referred the patient to a community hospital, because the VA center does not offer the surgery, according to the report.

+Staff did not schedule an evaluation appointment with a community head and neck surgeon until after a delay of 140 days, the report states.
+Veterans Health Administration policy is to schedule community care appointments within 30 days.

 Care and surgery for the patient were delayed because Office of Community Care staff did not thoroughly review the patient's electronic health record when coordinating community care services for the patient, according to the report.

-The patient was placed on palliative care and died in early 2021, according to the report.
+The patient was placed on palliative care in early 2021 and died during the next month, according to the report.

+The report says the Fayetteville facility's director needs to monitor and ensure Community Care staff take action on active consults within seven days, schedule community care appointments within 30 days and evaluate and correct flaws in the process of authorizing requests for community care.

+The medical center has addressed the three recommendations made by the Inspector General's Office in the report and will readdress all unscheduled community consults every 14 days, according to a statement attributed to interim medical center Director Christopher Myhaver and emailed to the Northwest Arkansas Democrat-Gazette.